EPFL-ENAC/limnc-flake-documentation/docs/roles.md

 ### Data curator

 - Assigned per dataset for one year, renewable
-- Receives the notification
+- Once per month, the data curator reviews flagged data and decides whether to validate (data is accessible) or reject (data remains hidden)

 ### Data advisor

+- Assigned per dataset for one year, renewable
 - Replaces the data curator when
     - the data curator is submitting an issue
-    - the data curator is on unavailable
+    - the data curator is unavailable

 ### Admin